 If no choice is specified in the proxy with respect to a matter to be acted upon, the proxy confers discretionary authority with respect to that matter upon the Designated Persons named in the form of proxy.
-It is intended that the Designated Persons will vote the Shares represented by the proxy in favour of each matter identified in the proxy, including for the approval of the Transaction and the Synatom Voting Covenant (as defined herein).
+It is intended that the Designated Persons will vote the Shares represented by the proxy in favour of each matter identified in the proxy, including for the nominee directors indicated in this Information Circular and for the appointment of the auditors for the year ending December 31, 2012.

 The enclosed form of proxy confers discretionary authority upon the Designated Persons named therein with respect to other matters which may properly come before the Meeting, including any amendments or variations to any matters identified in the Notice, and with respect to other matters which may properly come before the Meeting.
-At the date of this Information Circular, management of the Company is not aware of any such amendments, variations, or other matters to come before the Meeting.
+At the date of this Information Circular, management of the Company is not aware of any such amendments, variations or other matters to come before the Meeting.